william-wtr92/instamint/docs/monorepo/tech/nextjs/swr/README.md

 > SWR is a React Hooks library for remote data fetching.

-> On Instamint we use SWR to fetch data from the server and cache it locally, revalidating the data when the page is
+> On Instamint we use SWR to fetch data from the server and cache it locally to improve the user experience.
-> focused.

 ## 📚 Resources